Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.

 Bypassing Part of the Digestive Tract

-For the Roux-en-Y gastric bypass, part of the stomach is detached from the rest, creating a small pouch.
-The pouch is connected to a lower part of the small intestine—an arrangement that resembles a Y. As a result, parts of the stomach and small intestine are bypassed.
+For this procedure, part of the stomach is detached from the rest, creating a small pouch.
+The pouch is connected to a lower part of the small intestine —an arrangement that resembles a Y. As a result, parts of the stomach and small intestine are bypassed.
 However, digestive juices (bile acids and pancreatic enzymes) can still mix with food, enabling the body to absorb vitamins and minerals and reducing the risk of nutritional deficiencies.

 Sleeve gastrectomy is used to treat severe obesity in the United States.
 It causes substantial and sustained weight loss.